Cargo Sous Terrain

 Cargo Sous Terrain (abbreviated to CST; French language, literally: "Underground Cargo") is a planned underground logistics system in Switzerland.
 It was set up as an association (Förderverein Cargo sous terrain) in September 2013, and was based at the headquarters of the Swiss retailer Coop in Basel.
 It converted itself into a share company (CST AG) on 24 March 2017.

 Description

 The providers claim to establish a complete, automated, flexible and durable underground cargo system which allows the transport of pallets and crates for packages, individual items, break bulk cargo and bulk goods, as well as their intermediate storage.
-Tunnels are scheduled to connect the sites of production and logistics sites.
+Tunnels are scheduled to connect the sites of production and logistics.
 In the municipalities, under ground cargo is scheduled to distribute the goods by environmentally friendly vehicles in cooperation with partners of the Swiss retail syndicate IG DHS (Interessengemeinschaft Detailhandel Schweiz), among them Coop, Denner, Manor and Migros, Rhenus Logistics, Swisscom and Swiss Post.
 The privately owned company claims also to contribute to waste disposal.